 - Donations: Individuals, alumni, or foundations can donate seed money to begin GRFs.
 Such donations can be solicited through applications for grants and charitable donations, or through alumni gift campaigns.

 As they generate utility savings from efficiency projects, GRFs provide reliable returns on investment and short repayment periods.
-Established funds have reported ROIs ranging from 29 percent (Iowa State University) to more than 47 percent (Western Michigan University), with a median annual ROI of 32 percent.
+Established funds have reported ROIs ranging from 20 percent (Georgia Tech and the University of North Carolina) to 59 percent (Boston University), with a median annual ROI of 28 percent.
 This suggests that GRFs can not only significantly outperform average endowment investment returns, but continue to identify and finance high-yield projects over the long term.

 A diverse set of institutions are creating GRFs, not just wealthy schools.
-Over 40 percent of funds are $100,000 or less; the smallest fund ($5,000) is at the College of Wooster.
+Over 28 percent of funds are $100,000 or less; the smallest fund ($12,000) is at Bucknell University.
 Approximately a third of institutions with GRFs have endowments below $250 million.
-The school with the smallest endowment to create a GRF, Lane Community College, has an endowment of $7.6 million.
+The school with the smallest endowment to create a GRF, Burlington College, has an endowment of $91,986.

 Colleges and universities of all sizes have created GRFs.
 Large universities such as Arizona State, Harvard and Stanford have established funds, and so have small four‐year liberal arts institutions such as Allegheny College (Pennsylvania) and Kalamazoo College (Michigan).

 Most schools allow their funds to finance any project that will increase efficiency and reduce resource use.
 These projects have ranged from lighting and water efficiency retrofits to installing composting equipment and converting tractors to run on biofuel.
-For more information on projects that have been financed by GRFs, including their costs and payback periods.
-See Greening the Bottom Line ‐ Appendix C (page 43).
+For more information on projects that have been financed by GRFs, see Greening the Bottom Line 2012 (page 43).
 Some funds, in addition to providing loans, also give grants to projects that will not return savings.
 These grants serve to finance important sustainability projects and to engage the campus community with sustainability issues.
 For more information on these types of funds, see the next question.